 Act smart and fast with your FEMA applications

-Keep in mind that the application periods for AFG, SAFER, and FP&S only last for 30-40 days once each year.
-If you wait until the application period opens to register with SAM.gov, you probably won’t be able to submit the application before the deadline.
+Keep in mind that the application periods for AFG grants, SAFER grants, and FP&S only last for 30-40 days once each year.
+If you wait until the application period opens to register with SAM.gov, you probably won’t be able to submit the grant application before the deadline.
 It could take four weeks or more after submitting the SAM registration before the registration actually becomes active, and then an additional 1-2 days before the FEMA GO system recognizes the information!
 With this timeline, it’s absolutely critical to get your registration active well before the application period opens.
 Even if your department is registered at SAM.gov, keep in mind that it must be renewed at least once every 12 months – otherwise, it will expire.

 Registering the entity might seem boring to some and overwhelming to others, but you simply won’t get a FEMA fire grant or EMS grant without it.
 Unfortunately, we’ve seen dozens of departments over the years that missed out on emergency services grants because they didn’t complete this relatively straightforward step.
 If you have any questions about registering your department at SAM.gov, or to discuss your next grant project, please reach out to us.